About Israel

 The map shows

-Israel, (Hebrew ישראל Jisra'el), officially the State of Israel, a country in the Middle East bordering the eastern end of the
+Israel, (Hebrew ישראל Jisra'el), officially the State of Israel, a country in the Levant region, a historical geographical region in the

 Israel borders